 The course numbering system is described here .

-Not all of the courses listed in the Bulletin are offered each year.
+Not all of the courses listed in the Catalog are offered each year.
 Offerings for each semester, and for the summer sessions, are listed in the class schedules, which are available during each registration period in the Office of Student Academic Services of the College of Arts and Sciences.
 The University reserves the right to make changes in academic programs.

 FYS 100P - First-Year Seminar